Amsterdam Merit Scholarship (AMS)

 You will need to upload a scholarship application parallel to your Master's application.
 The Master's application and the scholarship application will be reviewed by different selection committees.
 Submit your scholarship application and Master's application by completing the following steps:

 - You start your application for a one-year non-selective Master's programme.
+For instructions on how to apply for a Master's programme, please go to Application and admission;

 - On your MyInfo application form for the Humanities Master's programme, you will find the option ‘apply for a scholarship’.
 Tick this box;